-In short, you are to do your own work.
 Academic integrity can sometimes be a problem, so this document gives it some extra attention to help people stay out of trouble.
 You may only work on an assignment with another student if the assignment explicitly states that this is permitted.
 In completing your assignments, you can talk to the instructor or the teaching assistants to get specific help.
-You can use materials posted to the course homepage on Moodle and examples from your book.
-You can talk to anyone about some general techniques for solving a problem, but you should never share copies of source code or other parts of your work with another student.
+You can use materials posted on the Moodle course homepage and examples from your book.
+You can talk to anyone about some general techniques for solving a problem, but you should never share copies of the source code or other parts of your work with someone who is not on the teaching staff for this course.

-Material you submit must be solely your intellectual work.
-You should never turn in work that contains matrial copied from some other source, even if you made modifications to the work before turning it in.
-You should never turn in work that is, even partially, from generated material (e.g., code produced by ChatGPT).
+Assignments in this course are intended to help you develop your skills in problem solving, design, coding and communication.
+Any material you submit must be solely your intellectual work.
+You should never turn in work that contains material copied from some other source, even if you made modifications to the work before turning it in.
+You should never turn in work that is, even partially, from generated material.